WWII Flight Training Base

 History

-By 1943, The main field had grown to 3,500 feet by 3,500 feet with auxiliary fields.
-With 10 barracks added in 1942, additional barracks began construction in 1943.
-When Brinkerhoff resigned from Raymond-Brinkerhoff, the company was re-organized into the Raymond—Richardson Aviation Company.
-The base continued to grow to 12 buildings and one flag pole.
-An estimated total of 7,000 WWII cadets graduated from the 63rd Army Air Force Flight Training School.
+In 1943, the main airfield expanded to 3,500 feet by 3,500 feet, with additional auxiliary fields.
+Ten barracks were added in 1942, and more barracks were under construction in 1943.
+After Brinkerhoff's resignation from Raymond-Brinkerhoff, the company was reorganized as the Raymond-Richardson Aviation Company.
+The base grew to include 12 buildings and a flagpole.
+An estimated total of 10,000 WWII cadets graduated from the 63rd Army Air Forces Contract Pilot School (Primary) here in Douglas.

-Many cadets went on to fly during the war, win honors, and some gave the ultimate sacrifice.
-In December 1944, the base was decommissioned and returned as a civilian complex to the City of Douglas.
-Over the years, the airbase has been used for multiple purposes from a spring baseball training site to school housing to government office space.
-The WWII 63rd AAF-FTD Flight Training Museum is occupied on the grounds of the Airbase and the Douglas-Coffee County Veterans Park.
+During the war, many cadets flew and earned honors, while some made the ultimate sacrifice.
+In December 1944, the base was decommissioned and returned to the City of Douglas as a civilian complex.
+Over the years, the airbase has been used for various purposes, such as spring baseball training, school housing, and government office space.
+The WWII 63rd AAF-FTD Flight Training Museum and the Douglas-Coffee County Veterans Park are located on the grounds of the 63rd Army Air Forces Contract Pilot School (Primary) Air Base.

 Discover Georgia’s legacy of inspiring wartime stories at the sites that make up the new World War II Heritage Trail, launching on February 16, 2021.
 Southern states were critical to the war effort during World War II (1941-1945), and none more so than Georgia.
 Over 300,000 Georgians served in the military, and thousands of civilians worked in rapidly expanding defense industries.
 Ten sites across the state have partnered to bring a new experience to visitors, families, and groups.